Choose another writer in this calendar:

 trustworthy critic, Harmaja joined the young literary association

-Edith Södergran, Uuno Kailas, Aleksi Kivi and Dante were especially important for her writing aspirations.
-The young Mika Waltari
+Edith Södergran, Uuno Kailas, Aleksi Kivi, and Dante were especially important for Harmaja's development.
+And the young Mika Waltari

 young man named Jake (Jaakko Holma) – she was 19 at that time.
 He became Harmaja's

 only great love, and she dealt their relationship in several poems.
-"Nämä
+"Sun

 athletic type of person, not interested in poetry, but in sports, and